johnnovak/RML-Amiga/docs/docs/manual/input-handling.md

 To use a real joystick, press the fire button on your joystick *after* starting the game.
 WinUAE will auto-detect the joystick and plug it into either port 1 or port 2 of your emulated Amiga.
-The chosen ports depends on which fire button you pressed on your physical joystick.
+The selected port depends on which fire button you press on your physical joystick.

 Most games look for the joystick in port 2, but some expect it in port 1.
-If your joystick doesn't do anything or performs the wrong actions, WinUAE must have plugged it into other port than what the game expects.
+If your joystick doesn't do anything or performs the wrong actions, WinUAE must have plugged it into the other port than what the game expects.
 In this case, press ++end+j++ to swap the joystick ports.
-You might also try pressing a different physical button on your joystick to auto-detect it the next time you start this game, so you won't need to do the port swapping trick.
+You might also try pressing a different physical button on your joystick to auto-detect it the next time you start this game, so you won't need to do the port-swapping trick.

 <figure markdown="span">
   ![Competition Pro and Quickshot II digital joysticks](img/joysticks.jpg)
   <figcaption>The two most popular digital joysticks of all time: the Competition
   Pro (left), and the Quickshot II (right).
-Over a 100 million units were sold of these two back in the 80s and 90s.</figcaption>
+Over 100 million units were sold of these two back in the 80s and 90s.</figcaption>
 </figure>